asynkron/protoactor-website/hugo/content/docs/receive-timeout.md

 layout: docs.hbs
 title: Receive timeout
 ---

 ## Receive timeout

 The `Context.SetReceiveTimeout` defines the inactivity timeout after which the sending of a `ReceiveTimeout` message is triggered.
-When specified, the receive function should be able to handle an `ReceiveTimeout` message.
+When specified, the Receive function should be able to handle an `ReceiveTimeout` message.

 {{< note >}}
 Please note that the receive timeout might fire and enqueue the ReceiveTimeout message right after another message was enqueued; hence it is not guaranteed that upon reception of the receive timeout there must have been an idle period beforehand as configured via this method.